berkansasmaz/ketum/README.md

 Ketum is an **open source application** that enables you to easily test and monitor your website’s health.

-Monitor your Website and APIs from your on-premises server and Never miss any problem on your website by our E-mail notifications.
+Monitor your Website and APIs from your on-premises server and never miss any problem on your website with our E-mail notifications.

 ## Features